iisyos/youtube-linker-action/README.md

 | youtube_urls | Yes      | N/A     | List of YouTube URLs (both regular videos and shorts |
 | github_token | Yes      | N/A     | GitHub token for creating comments.                  |

+## Permissions

+This action requires the `pull-requests: write` permission to add comments to pull requests.

 ## Usage

 Basic usage example: